Skip to content

 20. Villanova Neighborhood

-It is one of the four historical quarters of the city, which was established in the 13th century.
+It is one of the city’s four historical quarters, established in the 13th century.
 You can explore the neighbourhood’s narrow streets and alleyways.
 There is the street of San Giovanni, which is decorated with a spectrum of blossoming flowers.
-The popular places to see are the churches of St. James and St. Dominic, and you will come across small artisanal shops along the way.
+The famous places to see are the churches of St. James and St. Dominic, and you will come across small artisanal shops along the way.

 21. Nora

-The Phoenician settlement of Nora, located on the southern coast of Sardinia, was one of the oldest and most important Phoenician colonies in the Mediterranean.
+The Phoenician settlement of Nora, located on the southern coast of Sardinia, was one of the Mediterranean’s oldest and most critical Phoenician colonies.
 Founded in the 8th century BC, Nora quickly became a hub for trade and commerce, connecting the Phoenicians to the indigenous Sardinian population.
-The city thrived for several centuries before eventually falling under Roman control in 238 BC.
+The city thrived for centuries before eventually falling under Roman control in 238 BC.

 22. Costa Sud

-In the Southwest of Cagliari, the Costa Sud is a coastline of headlands where you can find lovely sandy beaches that are stretches of fine sand backed by dunes and have activities for water sports, including paddle boarding and kiteboarding.
-There are also other beaches, like Spiaggia Sa Colonia and Spiaggia Su Portu, where you can find a place to relax even in August when all beaches are the busiest.
+In the southwest of Cagliari, the Costa Sud is a coastline of headlands where you can find lovely sandy beaches with fine sand backed by dunes.
+There are activities for water sports, including paddle boarding and kiteboarding.
+Other beaches, like Spiaggia Sa Colonia and Spiaggia Su Portu, are also nearby, where you can find a place to relax even in August when all beaches are the busiest.

 23. Capo Testa

 This wonderful place is located between the Maddalena Islands and the Costa Smeralda.
 The beaches there are public and easily accessible by land.
 Capo Testa has amazing water, soft sand, and backings of rock outcrops and cliffs.
-There is also Santa Teresa Gallura, which contains three beaches: Rena Bianca, Rena di Ponente, and Rena Levante.
-Rena Bianca is a beautiful stretch of white sand sloping gently into the green water.
+Santa Teresa Gallura also contains three beaches: Rena Bianca, Rena di Ponente, and Rena Levante.
+Rena Bianca is a beautiful white sand sloping gently into the green water.
 Reparata Beach is best for windsurfing and snorkelling.

 Places to Stay While You Visit Sardinia

-When planning a visit to Sardinia, there are various accommodation options to consider.
+Various accommodation options exist when planning a visit to Sardinia.
 For those looking for luxury and convenience, hotels are the ideal choice.
-There are numerous hotels scattered throughout the island, offering top-notch amenities, stunning views, and exceptional service.
+Numerous hotels throughout the island offer top-notch amenities, stunning views, and exceptional service.
 On the other hand, for a more personalized and local experience, Airbnb rentals are a popular choice.
 Whether you prefer a cosy apartment in the heart of a charming town or a beachfront villa with all the comforts of home, Airbnb offers a wide range of options for solo travellers, couples, and families.

-For budget-conscious travellers, hostels are a great option for accommodation.
+Hostels are an excellent option for budget-conscious travellers.
 Sardinia has a selection of well-maintained and affordable hostels that cater to backpackers and those who prefer a more communal and social atmosphere.
 Staying in a hostel can also be a great way to meet other like-minded travellers and make new friends during your trip.
 No matter your preference, Sardinia offers a variety of places to stay that cater to every budget and travel style, making it easy to find the perfect accommodation for a memorable stay on this beautiful Mediterranean island.

-1. Villa del Golfo Lifestyle Resort – A luxurious resort located in Cannigione, offering stunning views of the coastline and easy access to the beach.
+1. Villa del Golfo Lifestyle Resort is a luxurious resort in Cannigione with stunning coastline views and easy access to the beach.

-2. Hotel La Rocca Resort & Spa – A peaceful and relaxing resort with a spa located in Baja Sardinia, offering beautiful views of the surrounding landscape.
+2. Hotel La Rocca Resort & Spa is a peaceful and relaxing resort with a spa in Baja Sardinia.
+It offers beautiful views of the surrounding landscape.

-3. Hotel Villa Fanny – A charming boutique hotel located in Cagliari, offering a mix of modern facilities and traditional Sardinian architecture.
+3. Hotel Villa Fanny is a charming boutique hotel in Cagliari.
+It offers a mix of modern facilities and traditional Sardinian architecture.

-5. Colonna Resort – A five-star resort located in Porto Cervo, offering elegant accommodation and a range of luxurious amenities, including a private beach and multiple swimming pools.
+5. Colonna Resort is a five-star resort located in Porto Cervo.
+It offers elegant accommodation and a range of luxurious amenities, including a private beach and multiple swimming pools.

-6. Lu’ Hotel – A contemporary and stylish hotel located in Carbonia, offering comfortable rooms and a range of facilities, including a wellness centre and a rooftop terrace with a pool.
+6. Lu’ Hotel is a contemporary and stylish hotel in Carbonia.
+It offers comfortable rooms and a range of facilities, including a wellness centre and a rooftop terrace with a pool.

 7. Agriturismo Il Melograno – A charming farmhouse located in Alghero, offering a tranquil and authentic Sardinian experience with comfortable accommodations and locally sourced food.

-8. Forte Village Resort – A luxury beach resort located in Santa Margherita di Pula, offering a wide range of accommodation options from bungalows to suites and a variety of leisure activities.
+8. Forte Village Resort is a luxury beach resort in Santa Margherita di Pula.
+It offers a wide range of accommodation options, from bungalows to suites, and a variety of leisure activities.

 Leave a comment